Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 12

 In the clinical psychology section of this course, students learn about abnormal psychology, including symptoms, syndromes, epidemiology, theoretical models of disorders, diagnostic processes, treatment approaches, and research methods.
 Lectures include clinical presentations of disorders using film material and guest speakers with expertise.
-In the neuropsychology part, students study the historical context, research, and clinical aspects of neuropsychology, focusing on common neurological diseases such as traumatic brain injury, Alzheimer's dementia, and Parkinson's disease, and their associated cognitive dysfunctions.
+In the neuropsychology part, students study the historical context, research, and clinical aspects of neuropsychology, focusing on common neurological diseases such as traumatic brain injury, Alzheimer's dementia, and Parkinson's disease, and their associated cognitive dyjavascript:;sfunctions.

-• Behavioural data science / Propaedeutic Thesis
+• Behavioural data science / First-year Thesis

 Period 6